tulip-control/polytope/README.rst

 License
 -------
 Polytope is licensed under the 3-clause BSD license.
+The full statement is provided in the file named `LICENSE`.

 Acknowledgment
 --------------